ahmedmetawaa/Practical-Guide-to-NLP-Text-Summarization/README.md

-# Practical-Guide-to-NLP-Text-Summarization

-Throughout this notebook,
+# Throughout this notebook,

-we will explore two primary approaches to text summarization: extractive, abstractive and How can we evaluate them.
+# we will explore two primary approaches to text summarization: extractive, abstractive and How can we evaluate them.

 Extractive Summarization: In this method, important sentences or phrases are selected directly from the input text to form the summary.